 Burned license plate light?
-Or are you looking to replace with blue lights?
-Here is a guide that will allow you to replace the bulbs and NOT get error message Lights Defective or License Plate Light Defective.
-This is a very easy task and if you have used a screwdriver before you will be able to replace these bulbs on your own.
+Or are you looking to replace them with blue lights?
+Here is a guide allowing you to replace the bulbs and NOT get the error message Lights Defective or License Plate Light Defective.
+This is a very easy task; if you have used a screwdriver before, you can replace these bulbs on your own.

 - Light Bulb